P5vc/P5vc/README.md

 ## Core Repositories

 Priveasy is made-up of three core repositories.
-These are the repositories responsible for powering all of Priveasy's services.
+These are the repositories responsible for powering all of Priveasy's main services.

 ### [ServerConfigurations](https://github.com/P5vc/ServerConfigurations "ServerConfigurations")